|1. What is the Bretton Woods system?|

 |Why hold dollar, not gold?||

 No one planned this development.
 The US was the dominant world power.
-(US share of output: 50% in 1950, 40% in 1960, declining to 25% today.)
+(US share of output: 50% in 1950, 40% in 1960, but has been stable at 25% since the 1980s.)
 Well over half of all international money transactions were financed in terms of dollar.
 The US also owned about two thirds of the official gold reserve in the world in 1940.

 The dollar became the dominant invoice currency.
 (The US profits as the banker.)
 Most exporters invoiced the importers in dollars.
 When the European countries had reserve surpluses in the 1950s and early 1960s, they converted the surpluses into dollar reserves rather than gold because.